MarianaPinto17/go-edgex-mqtt-graphana/README.md

 ## Todo

 1. Integrate with Third-party API using JWT Token via EdgeX's Application Service
-2. Implement a wait mechanism for checking wheter EdgeX is usable or not before bootstrapping, instead of using magic number (currently it's 15 seconds - see `Makefile`)
+2. Implement a wait mechanism for checking whether EdgeX is usable or not before bootstrapping, instead of using magic number (currently it's 15 seconds - see `Makefile`)
 3. (LOW) Transforming sensor data using EdgeX's Application Service and Rule Engine

 ## Requirements not cover in this setup